 All the same, his much-loved parcel logo lasted until 2003, when the company again changed the shield to better reflect its services, which have expanded far beyond simple parcel delivery.
 The redesign removed the wrapped parcel and reverted to brown and gold.

-Read more on trademarking a logo
+Read more on trademarking a business logo

 Sticking With What Works